timhanus/timhanus.github.io/resume.md

 : *Vice President of Technology*
  __2013-Present__

   Planned and executed major technology pivot during corporate reorganization.
 Reduced overall captial and operating expenses while maintaining team responsiveness, performance and functionality.
-Designed and implemented software changes that would increase by 30%.
+Designed and implemented software changes that would increase revenue by 30%.

   	- Coordinated data center operations in addition to existing responsibilities as Director of Software Development.
   	- Consolidated assets and software into a single data center